 Let $F$ be a 4-regular graph, with an Euler system $C$ and an edge $e$.
-Definition~\ref{funcirc} implies that for each vertex $v$ in the same connected component of $F$ as $e$, one fundamental circuit of $C$ at $v$ includes $e$, and the other excludes $e$.
+Definition~\ref{funcirc} implies that for each vertex $v$ in the same connected component of $F$ as $e$, one induced circuit of $C$ at $v$ includes $e$, and the other excludes $e$.

 \begin{definition} Let $E$ be a set that contains one edge from each component of $F$, and $C$ an Euler system of $F$.
-A set of oriented fundamental circuits of $C$ that exclude every element of $E$ is said to be \emph{based} at $E$.
-If $\Gamma$ is based at $E$ then we also say that the elements of $E$ are~\emph{base edges} for $\Gamma$. \end{definition}
+A set of oriented induced circuits of $C$ that exclude every element of $E$ is said to be \emph{based on} $E$.
+If $\Gamma$ is based on $E$ then we also say that the elements of $E$ are~\emph{base edges} for $\Gamma$. \end{definition}

-We use the notation $\Gamma_E$ to indicate that $\Gamma$ is based at $E$.
-Notice that if we are given $C$ and $E$ then there are $2^{|E|}$ different sets denoted $\Gamma_E$, distinguished by the orientations of the fundamental circuits.
+We use the notation $\Gamma_E$ to indicate that $\Gamma$ is based on $E$.
+Notice that if we are given $C$ and $E$ then there are $2^{|E|}$ different sets denoted $\Gamma_E$, distinguished by the orientations of the induced circuits.

-The usefulness of based fundamental circuits stems from the following.
+The usefulness of based induced circuits stems from the following.

-\begin{theorem} Let $E$ be a fixed set of base edges in a 4-regular graph $F$, let $C$ and $\widetilde{C}$ be Euler systems of $F$, and let $\Gamma_E$ and $\widetilde{\Gamma}_E$ be based sets of oriented fundamental circuits of $C$ and $\widetilde{C}$ (respectively).
+\begin{lemma} Let $E$ be a set of base edges in a 4-regular graph $F$, let $C$ and $\widetilde{C}$ be Euler systems of $F$, and let $\Gamma_E$ and $\widetilde{\Gamma}_E$ be based sets of oriented induced circuits of $C$ and $\widetilde{C}$ (respectively).
 Then these two properties hold. \begin{enumerate}[I.]

 \item For every circuit partition $P$ and every directed version $D$ of $Tch(P)$, the matrices $M_{\mathbb{R},\Gamma_E}(C,P,D)$ and $M_{\mathbb{R},\widetilde{\Gamma}_E}(\widetilde{C},P,D)$ are row equivalent over $\mathbb{Z}$.
 That is, one matrix can be obtained from the other using the operations ``multiply a row by $-1$'' and ``add an integer multiple of one row to a different row''.